kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Introduction.md

 weight: 100
 ---

-> Note: The Kaltura Video Player SDK v3 is currently in BETA.
-If you're a Kaltura customer, please contact your Kaltura Customer Success Manager to help facilitate the use of this component.
+>*If you're a Kaltura customer, please contact your Kaltura Customer Success Manager to help facilitate the use of this component.
 To learn more about the previous SDK (version 2.0), please refer to this [introduction](https://vpaas.kaltura.com/documentation/Mobile-Video-Player-SDKs/IntroductionV2.html) article.

 ## Kaltura’s Mobile Video SDKs for iOS and Android